bethroselang/bethroselang.github.io/prices.md

 ## Prices for 2025

 Below is the current price list for regular and specialist services.
 If you have a particular style or need that is not listed below then please [get in touch](/contact) using the form below.
-For the Keratin Complex EBO Express Blowout Smoothing Service please [read this page](/keratin) before booking to ensure you have all the relevant details up front.
-Any new client will require a 48 hour skin test before I can colout your hair.
+For the Keratin Complex EBO Express Blowout Smoothing Service please [read this page](/keratin) before booking to ensure you have all the relevant details.
+Any new client will require a 48 hour skin test before I can colour your hair.

 Thanks,